gtbu/Typesetter5.1.1-CE/README.md

+* This is a continuation of my archived Typesetter 5.11b2, which is an improved fork of Typesetter5.1.1b1

 This Typesetter 5 - version contains the newest security issues and some small modifications and updates.
 It is as well under GPL 2.1 license(https://www.gnu.org/licenses/old-licenses/lgpl-2.1.de.html).

 It runs with php 5.6+ up to php 7.3.
 (5.3+ , if less and scss-compilers are not used, or with activated old compilers by renaming  css-old.php and renaming 5.6 to 5.3 in the common.php)